Colette Tilinski

 BIO

 Originally from Atlanta, Georgia, Colette Tilinski began her ballet training at Metropolitan Ballet Theatre (MBT) under the direction and mentorship of Maniya Barredo.
-During her twelve years of pre-professional training at MBT, Tilinski developed a strong sense of technique and artistry from several teachers and coaches, including Robert Barnett, Andrea Pell, Olivier Muñoz, and Roscoe Sales.
+Over twelve years of pre-professional training at MBT, she developed a strong foundation in technique and artistry under the guidance of esteemed teachers and coaches, including Robert Barnett, Andrea Pell, Olivier Muñoz, and Orlando Molina.